 SoloWeb has simplified backups with its CodeGuard backup package that takes daily automatic backups with built-in redundancy and one-click recovery.
 These backups provide protection against hackers, viruses, or even your own code that accidentally breaks your website.
 What’s more, you can choose your preferred backup storage space of between 1 GB and 200 GB, and the CodeGuard backup also monitors malware.

-This vendor’s data center facilities are located in the United States.
-Its cloud-based Dell PowerEdge servers provide increased stability and improved performance for high-traffic websites.
+This vendor has data center facilities located in the United States.
+They use cloud-based Dell PowerEdge servers that offer increased stability and improved performance for high-traffic websites.

 Pricing and Support

 SoloWeb’s hosting plans are affordable when you realize that the ‘$’ sign in the case is the sign for the Mexican peso rather than the U.S. dollar.
 At the time of this review, the Basic and Corporate plans were being offered at half price, making the Basic plan cheaper than the bargain basement Micro plan.

 At the checkout, you get a free domain and a free SSL certificate, but you are invited to pay extra for professional web design.
 You also get the Weebly website designer for free with hosting plans.
 The not so good news is that (as far as I can see), there is no free trial period, no money-back guarantee, and only 99% availability.

 You can contact SoloWeb’s customer service center via telephone, ticketing system or live chat.
 There is no public support email, and the support is not 24/7.
 When I submitted a test support ticket, the agent responded with a one-word reply… then closed the ticket: